-5 mindfulness activities to help you during divorce and separation
+Five mindfulness activities to help you during divorce and separation

-So we’ve written down some simple mindfulness tools, with the support of the therapists at Spill, to help you re-centre when you’re going through a divorce or separation.
-If you’re able to carve out some time to tend to your mental health you will reap the rewards in the long term.
-Not only will you be a great role model for your children (if you have them), you will be able to identify and work through more challenging emotions in an informed and accepting way.
-If you’d like to speak to one of our separation experts, you can book a free 15-minute call to discuss your personal situation.
+We’ve written down some simple mindfulness tools, with the support of the therapists at Spill, to help you refresh when you’re going through a divorce or separation.
+If you’re able to carve out some time to tend to your mental health, you will reap the rewards in the long term.
+Not only will you be a great role model for your children (if you have them), but you will also be able to identify and work through more challenging emotions in an informed and accepting way.

-Mindfulness is the practice of acknowledging what you are feeling in any given moment without judging the emotions or sensations experienced.
+Mindfulness (or introspection) is the practice of acknowledging what you are feeling in any given moment without judging the emotions or sensations experienced.
 This usually involves acknowledging how your mind and body feel in parallel to your current surroundings, in a particular moment.

 How can mindfulness help your mental health?

-Divorce and separation can take their toll on your mental health which in turn can have an enormous effect on your day to day life.
+Divorce and separation can take their toll on your mental health which in turn can have an enormous effect on your day-to-day life.
 Mindfulness can train you to focus on how you are presently feeling, which in turn can provide you with a greater insight into your mental health, what triggers negative feelings in you and in some cases where you might need to seek additional help through therapy or counselling.
 You can think of mindfulness as a form of self-care and something that can be practised anytime, anywhere.

-“Mindfulness is being present.”
+“Mindfulness is being present”

-5 mindfulness activities to help you during divorce and separation:
+Five mindfulness activities to help you during divorce and separation:

 1. Practice RAIN

-- R : Recognise what and how you’re feeling.
-Start by asking yourself ‘what do I feel right now?’... do you feel anxious, sad, numb, relieved, excited?
+• R: Recognise what and how you’re feeling.
+Start by asking yourself ‘What do I feel right now?’... do you feel anxious, sad, numb, relieved, excited?

-- A : Allow the feeling to exist, without trying to ignore or bury it, if you don’t accept the feeling it’s more likely to persist.
-Rather than burying the feeling of ‘sad’, accept that at this moment you feel this way.
+• A: Allow the feeling to exist, without trying to ignore or bury it, if you don’t accept the feeling it’s more likely to persist.
+Rather than burying the feeling of ‘sad’, accept that at this moment you feel this way

 2. Mindful breathing

 If your divorce or separation is causing you to feel stressed or anxious, a simple mindfulness activity is to focus on your breathing, which may help to ease any stress or anxiety.
-Slowing down your breathing can help your body to tap into the benefits of your parasympathetic nervous that helps you to calm down by helping your heart rate to drop and your blood pressure to lower.
+Slowing down your breathing can help your body to tap into the benefits of your parasympathetic nervous system that helps you to calm down by helping your heart rate to drop and your blood pressure to lower.

 Try this simple exercise:

-- Get comfortable : Sit on a chair and rest your hands on your knees, ensuring your back is straight and that you’re comfortable.
+• Get comfortable: Sit on a chair and rest your hands on your knees, ensuring your back is straight and that you’re comfortable

-- Focus on your body : Close your eyes and bring your attention to your body.
-Think about how you feel on the chair, what the chair feels like against you.
+• Focus on your body: Close your eyes and bring your attention to your body.
+Think about how you feel on the chair, what the chair feels like against you

-- Take three deep breaths : in through your nose and out through your mouth, relaxing your muscles each time you breathe out.
+• Take three deep breaths: in through your nose and out through your mouth, relaxing your muscles each time you breathe out

-- Bring your attention to your breathing : Now breathe naturally, focusing your attention on your breath.
+• Bring your attention to your breathing: Now breathe naturally, focusing your attention on your breath.
 Think about what it feels like as it goes in through your nose, down your throat into your lungs and back out your nose (or mouth).
-Think about how your chest expanding in and out feels.
+Think about how your chest expanding in and out feels

 3. Mindful meditation